trident-project/trident/doc/source/light_ray_generator.rst

 Light Ray Generator
 ===================

-Light rays are similar to light cones (:ref:`light-cone-generator`) in how they stack multiple datasets together to span a redshift interval.
-Unlike light cones, which stack randomly oriented projections from each dataset to create synthetic images, light rays use thin pencil beams to simulate QSO sight lines.
-A sample script can be found in the cookbook under :ref:`cookbook-light_ray`.
+The :class:`~trident.LightRay` is the one-dimensional object representing the pencil beam of light traveling from the source to the observer.
+Light rays can stack multiple datasets together to span a redshift interval larger than the simulation box.

 .. image:: _images/lightray.png